 The Hidden Powers of Zero

+The way we have been taught about numbers has failed to utilize the anchoring power of zero.
 We all have a perfectly clear concept of this number that means nothing, but have failed to utilize it in a way that strengthens our fluency with addition, subtraction, multiplication, and division.
 In this session, we will fully explore the true historical meaning of zero and how it can better help us with understanding basic arithmetic operations.

 The Secret Pattern of Exponents